 Youngsters were invited to study at the boarding school (Ilboru).
 In 1907 the first young men on Simeon Kokan was chosen by the Waarusha to become Chief; under his leadership Churches, schools, roads and court house were built.
 And for that the main road leading to the Arusha International Conference Centre is named in his memory.

-To do: A view into the culture of the Wa-arusha,
+A view into the culture of the Wa-arusha,

 • A warm welcome in a local household

 • Visits to craftsmen and a traditional healer